by Tracy Johnson

 Here are 9 reasons I love air personalities.

 This is healthy.
 When air personalities are repressed and keep things bottled up, it’s like a volcano.
 When the pressure gets too high, they blow their top!
-It’s much easier to manage and better for everyone involved when it happens in shorter, less extreme outbursts.

 If not, fix it then.